-That meeting with Eisner and Ovitz didn’t kill the game.
+That meeting with Eisner didn’t kill the game.
 It redesigned the tone of the gameplay.
 And it stayed very playable and very fun.
 With the younger demographic that would have bought into that game, I’m not convinced that they were wrong in making the call they made.

 However, the content change did open up some questions about scope.
 Since changing any gameplay and cinematics beyond that would be another block of expense, the feasibility of designing and building four unique virtual lands became vulnerable to second-guessing.

 You know, I think what it was is…

 After the meeting with Michael [Eisner]… Michael had meetings with other people.
 Our heads of state, if you would.

 I mean, he liked it.
 He just wasn’t sure about the gun.
 That was a big thing, he wasn’t sure about that.
 I don’t think he… his instincts were like, “Hold on, we gotta rethink this thing.”
 And I think they already poured a lot of money into it, and he was like, “Well, we did a lot, but do we see a lot?”
 You know what I mean?
 And at the time, Disney Interactive was really kind of hemorrhaging too.

 Then, on April 17, 1997, a bombshell came down.
 Rumors had been circulating about a layoff at Disney Interactive, after a shift of upper-company management led to new budget rules being implemented across the company.
 But that day, the news was official.